-Will the Applicant provide relevant information on complaint statistics as outlined in Annex D of the Accountability Agent APEC Recognition Application for the PRP System?
+Will the Applicant provide relevant information on case notes and statistics as outlined in Annexes D and E of the Accountability Agent Applications for APEC Recognition for the CBPR and PRP Systems?

-The JOP is satisfied that IMDA meets the Complaint Statistics requirements as stipulated in Annex D of the Accountability Agent APEC Recognition Application for the PRP System.
+The JOP is satisfied that IMDA meets the Case Notes and Statistics requirements as stipulated in Annexes D and E of the Accountability Agent Application for APEC Recognition.